HarsH-1877/TrailPlan/README.md

    - Number of travelers (adults, children, infants)
    - Budget and currency
 4. **Generate**: Click "Generate Itinerary"
-5. **Review**: Explore your AI-generated timeline with booking links
+5. **Review**: Explore your personalized timeline with booking links
 6. **Save**: Save to your trip library for future reference
 7. **Export**: Download as PDF for offline access

 ### Key Features in Action

 **Budget Feasibility Analysis**
-- AI calculates minimum viable cost
+- System calculates minimum viable cost for your trip
 - Determines if budget is realistic or impossible
 - Only exceeds budget for genuinely impossible scenarios (e.g., ₹30k Mumbai→Switzerland)